yeonuk44/yeonuk44.github.io/_posts/2023-10-03-5-characters.markdown

 <!-- outline-start -->

-### In this article, we've learned how to take a list of strings, break them up by 5 characters, collect the first character and output them to an array (with.Java).
+### In this post, we've seen how to truncate a given list of strings by 5 characters and output the first character to an array.

 We'll do this by solving a coding test problem, reflecting on the problem we solved, and exploring other ways to solve it.